MoonPoet/xaprb-src/content/about.md

 ---
 ![Baron Schwartz](/media/2010/01/baron-square.jpg)

 I am the founder of [VividCortex](https://www.vividcortex.com/) and the lead author of [High Performance MySQL](http://www.highperfmysql.com/).
 I studied Computer Science at the University of Virginia, then worked at several technology companies.
-I used to be a programmer and created a lot of open-source software.
-My online nickname Xaprb is my first name typed in QWERTY on a Dvorak keyboard layout.
+I spent the first decade of my career as a programmer, and created a lot of open-source software.
+My online nickname Xaprb is my first name Baron typed in QWERTY on a Dvorak keyboard layout.

 You can contact me using my first name at VividCortex.
 You can also find me on [Twitter](http://twitter.com/xaprb), [LinkedIn](http://www.linkedin.com/in/xaprb),